 As mentioned above, the tree will most likely not be decisive – it is the individual fasteners that set the limits (more details on the individual fastening types can be found here).

 Treehouse construction is lightweight construction – avoid heavy materials such as stone slabs, huge window areas with triple glazing, hardwoods, steel sculptures, dairy cows, …

 Never push the load limits of your fixings completely – always work with a safety factor > 2!
 This includes possible defects in the wood and exceptional loads such as violent storms or too many fat party guests.

 Even if the screw can theoretically take 4 tons, it should only be loaded with 2 tons.

-If you are unsure about the topics of statics, loads and construction or are planning a public project, then definitely get help from an engineer or carpenter.
+If you are very unsure about statics, loads and construction, or if you are planning a public project, then definitely get help from an engineer or master carpenter.